generic-pers0n/Lines/README.md

-# Lines
+#Lines
-The official repository for Lines
+The Swiss Army knife for linear graphs.

 ### What is Lines?
 Lines is a basic calculator that calculates the slope, y-intercept, and equation for a linear graph.
 However, Lines can do many more things too.